 “Oh, I wouldn’t hesitate if I had the choice.
 I’d wipe em’ out.
 You’re gonna kill innocent people at the same time, but we’ve never fought a damn war anywhere in the world where they didn’t kill innocent people… That’s their tough luck for being there… I had no problem with it.
 I did what I was told, and I would do it again in the same circumstances.”

-These words belong to Paul Tibbets, the pilot who dropped the nuclear bomb on Hiroshima in 1945, and he spoke them in 2002.
-Colonel Tibbets’ finger caused the immediate extermination of 80,000 human beings, killed a total of 140,000 before that year was out and thousands more in the years that followed.
+These words belong to Paul Tibbets, the pilot who dropped the nuclear bomb on Hiroshima in 1945, and they came out of his mouth in 2002.
+Colonel Tibbets’ flick of a thumb caused the immediate extermination of 80,000 human beings, killed a total of 140,000 before that year was out and thousands more in the years that followed.
 Everyone knows this.
 I knew this.
-But putting my body in that space made me feel I hadn’t known it at all.
+But putting myself in the space where it happened made me feel I hadn’t known it at all.

 Now, to be fair, I’m heavily biased.
 I would make the worst soldier in the history of war.
-I have none of what it takes to follow orders unquestioningly – especially if they lead to the end of life, I abhor the very nature of war, and I live with emotions too close to the surface… But even if I appreciate the sad need in this world for those who do have what it takes, Tibbets’ fiery defense, after almost 60 years of reflection, runs my blood dead cold.
+I have none of what it takes to follow orders unquestioningly – especially if they lead to the end of life – I abhor the very nature of war, and I live with emotions too close to the surface.
+But even if I reluctantly understand the rare need for those who do have what it takes, Tibbets’ fiery defense, after almost 60 years of reflection, runs my blood dead cold.

 Hiroshima is a gorgeous town.
-It’s one of the youngest places in Japan, there is a palpable creative energy, the architecture is clean and sophisticated, and there are big green spaces.
-We got there in the calm of dawn after taking an overnight bus from Fukuoka, went straight to sleep and woke up in the afternoon to the buzz of the pedestrian open-air arcade.
+It’s one of the youngest places in Japan.
+There is a palpable creative energy, the architecture is clean and sophisticated, and it’s dotted with soft, green spaces.
+We got there in the calm of dawn after taking an overnight bus from Fukuoka, went straight to sleep and woke in the afternoon to the buzz of the pedestrian open-air arcade.
 We walked up and down this loveable thoroughfare a couple of times, had lunch, watched the fashionistas strut their mini-skirts, and then walked toward the reason we had come.

 The Japanese have gone to tremendous lengths to transform the hypocentre of the blast into as striking and memorable a space one could imagine.
 Laid out at the feet of the Dome is a large, beautiful park with benches for resting and a river running through it.
 There are sculptures and plaques perfectly spaced-out, colourful ribbons floating in the breeze, a Peace Bell that rings every morning at 8:15am, and of course, across the bridge, there’s the Hiroshima Peace Memorial Museum.

-The minute that bomb exploded, thousands of whole human beings, all things physical and metaphysical about their existence, burst into thin air – and they were the lucky ones.
+The minute that bomb exploded, thousands of whole human beings burst into thin air – and they were the lucky ones.
 On display in this museum are remains of those who took longer to die.
-There are pieces of burnt clothing, shredded school uniforms, distorted lunch boxes, wallets, medals, coins, clumps of a dead daughter’s hair, strips of charred flesh, long finger nails the consistency and shape of black rod iron that grew from survivors’ hands for decades, a shadow left behind by a woman waiting for the bank to open… and most soul-shaking of all, one toddler’s tricycle.
+There are pieces of burnt clothing, shredded school uniforms, distorted lunch boxes, wallets, medals, coins, clumps of a dead daughter’s hair, strips of charred flesh, long finger nails the consistency and shape of black rod iron that grew from survivors’ hands for decades, a shadow left behind by a woman waiting for the bank to open – and most annihilating of all, one toddler’s tricycle.

-The morning of August 6, there was a father watching his little one riding in their yard… and the moment the bomb dropped, that child melted before his very eyes.
+The morning of August 6, there was a father watching his little one riding in their yard.
+The moment the bomb dropped, that child melted before his eyes.
 Days later, the man buried the few remains of his son with his toy, and together, they rested there for 50 years… until, just before his death, when he excavated the tricycle and gave it to the museum.
-Frozen before this, eyes shaking, hand over mouth, I heard in an echo: “That’s their tough luck for being there… That’s their tough luck for being there.”
+Frozen before this, quivering, I heard in an echo: “That’s their tough luck for being there… That’s their tough luck for being there.”